Building-integrated photovoltaics: Performance

+The cleaning and maintenance of BIPVs also present unique challenges.
+The integration of photovoltaic materials into building surfaces often complicates the cleaning process.
+For instance, traditional cleaning methods or chemicals used for conventional solar panels might not be applicable due to the embedded nature of BIPV systems.
+In addition, the accumulation of dirt, dust, and other debris can significantly reduce the energy efficiency of the system.
+In urban areas, where air pollution and particulate matter are prevalent, the cleaning frequency may increase, leading to higher maintenance costs.

+Due to efforts to ensure optimal performance, regular monitoring and customised cleaning protocols are essential.
+Advances in self-cleaning technologies and the development of dirt-repellent coatings are being explored to mitigate these issues.

 Cost

 The high upfront investment in BIPV systems is one of the biggest barriers to implementation.
 In addition to the upfront cost of purchasing BIPV components, the highly integrated nature of BIPV systems increases the complexity of the building design, which in turn leads to increased design and construction costs.
 Also, insufficient and inexperienced practitioners lead to higher employment costs incurred in the development of BIPV projects.

 Policy and regulation

 Although many countries have support policies for PV, most do not have additional benefits for BIPV systems.
 And typically, BIPV systems need to comply with building and PV industry standards, which places higher demands on implementing BIPV systems.
 In addition, government policies of lower conventional energy prices will lead to lower BIPV system benefits, which is particularly evident in countries where the price of conventional electricity is very low or subsidized by governments, such as in GCC countries.

 Public understanding

 Studies show that public awareness of BIPV is limited and the cost is generally considered too high.
 Deepening public understanding of BIPV through various public channels (e.g., policy, community engagement, and demonstration buildings) is likely to be beneficial to its long-term development.